Gr33nDrag0n69/forger-sync/README.md

+# IMPORTANT: NOT READY FOR PRODUCTION!
+INITIAL RELEASE INCOMPLETE!

 # Forger-Sync

 This project is a collection of bash scripts that allow installation of an automated lisk log monitoring script that will make a forging-info & forger-status backup online every time a new block is forged by a local forging delegate.